manitou48/crystals/README.txt

 specs -- except for one bad 32KHz crystal (see crystals.txt).

 The AVR (arduino) processors can run off an internal 8MHz RC oscillator.
-The RC circuit is precalibrated at the factory (1%), but you can adjust the RC oscillaor by changing in the OSCCAL value.
-We measured frequency offset of various 328 chips and adjust OSCCAL.
+The RC circuit is precalibrated at the factory (10%), but you can adjust the RC oscillaor by changing in the OSCCAL value.
+I measured frequency offset of various 328 chips and adjust OSCCAL.
 Frequency is affected by temperature and voltage.
 Two of the 328p's I have had an optimum OSCCAL, one other was improved by changing the OSCCAL value by a few units.
-A unit of OSCCAL varies by chip, but it's around 4000 ppm.
+A unit of OSCCAL varies by chip, but it's around 4000 ppm though non-linear.
-See avr328p datasheet figure 29-175 and www.atmel.com/Images/doc2555.pdf
+See avr328p datasheet figure 29-175, sections 8.6, Table 28-1,
+and www.atmel.com/Images/doc2555.pdf
 and  http://arduino.cc/en/Tutorial/ArduinoToBreadboard

 The Maxim DS-series RTC's have a SQuare wave output pin that can be enabled.